 SHELTER

-Is called for when need for personal protection is necessary for a severe storm, tornado, bomb or hazmat conditions.
+Is called for when need for personal protection is necessary for a severe storm, tornado, bomb, or hazmat conditions.

 Students and staff will move to designated safe areas, drop, cover and hold, and seal, in silence while waiting for the “all clear” call.